 Currently, several applications allow users to access DeFi services.
 Some popular platforms in this space include:

 Some of these decentralized protocols, like bZx, offer their users' margin trading, lending services, and staking.
 Others, like Kyber, are decentralized exchanges.
 There are even decentralized insurance tools today, such as Nexus Mutual.

 The DeFi space is all about using technology to improve the way money is handled while getting rid of central control and middlemen.
 Under this system, all actions on the protocol are taken by technology that is not biased or skewed in any way.
 Tech executes every service offered through DeFi without room for human error.

 DeFi and CeFi platforms are built to meet the cryptocurrency financial needs of users worldwide.
-However, selecting the most suitable sector for you is down to your comfort level with risk.
+However, selecting the most suitable sector for you comes down to your comfort level with risk.

 Additionally, users need to consider the yields and crypto assets offered by these platforms.
 Most importantly, users must consider the safety features provided by these platforms.

 Is Coinbase CeFi or DeFi?

 Coinbase can be classified as a CeFi platform since it is operated as a centralized crypto exchange.
 However, Coinbase also offers some DeFi-based services.
 For example, eligible users can earn DeFi yield on the stablecoin Dai.